Lando1n/LanFlix/README.md

 ### Client Scripts

-In order to be notified that content has been added, the client that grabs the content needs to talk to LanFlix. `scripts/client_scripts` helps with that, but each client needs to be setup individually.
+In order to be notified that content has been added, the client that grabs the content needs to talk to LanFlix. `packages/notifier/scripts` helps with that, but each client needs to be setup individually.
 Many more clients can be used, the scripts just need to be written.

-### Transmission

-WIP

-### Deluge

-WIP

-### Sonarr

-WIP

-### Radarr

-WIP
+Currently only supporting Sonarr and Radarr.

 ## Development